 Often we will come out of the look-and-feel discussion with two website redesign directions to pursue.
 We will test opposing elements in each.
 For example, one design direction could show a black background on the homepage, where the other could be on white, or alternating color backgrounds.
 For MIT Chemistry, we tested different web fonts, color usage (muted palette vs. colorful) and in general a different design of the placement and size of structural elements.

 We looked at many other chemistry-related websites to see what’s been done, what to avoid, and what works to signal chemistry.
-Since we wanted to take a more innovative approach to the design, it was good to know about the other chemistry-related sites.
+Since we wanted to take a more innovative approach to the design, it was good to learn about other chemistry-related sites.
 Then we pushed the design in a new direction that would feel unique to MIT.
 Another inspiration we used was our outsider-perspective on chemistry.
 This included chemical reactions, synthetic mixtures, bright colors, and radioactivity.
 We tried to bring a little of our preconceived notions into the brightness of the color palette and excitement using big bold titles.

 Working with a large client team can be challenging since it’s easy to get subjective when it comes to design.
 Here, however, the entire MIT and Opus teams worked together to remind ourselves that the design needs to work for MIT Chemistry and not be based on personal preferences.
 The MIT Chemistry client team was very decisive.
 At the same time, they really took the time to make sure that the design decisions made sense and would work for their overall goals.
 In the end, it was a very smooth process for such a large group!